 - New York (JFK) to Mumbai (BOM) by Delta Airlines

-United Airlines’ nonstop service to Delhi from San Francisco will be launched on December 5, 2019.
-United Airlines will surely get into a head-to-head competition with Air India over nonstop SFO to DEL flights, simply because Air India is the first choice for its generous check-in baggage allowance and Air India fare deals are cheaper than United flight tickets.
+United Airlines’ direct flights to Delhi from San Francisco were launched in December 2019.
+United Airlines got into a head-to-head competition with Air India over nonstop SFO to DEL flights, simply because Air India is the first choice for its generous check-in baggage allowance and Air India fare deals are cheaper than United flight tickets to India.
 While only one check-in bag weighing up to 23 kg is allowed in United Airlines’ economy class, Air India allows economy travelers to check in 2 bags; each of up to 23 kg.
 Besides, United Airlines charges passengers an additional fee for their preferred seats behind the Economy Plus rows on board.

-In an unfortunate turn of events, Air India cut its free check-in economy baggage allowance to one bag of 23 kg for all Newark to India flights this April.
-Checking in a second bag with maximum weight of 23 kg, on Air India economy flights to and from Newark, costs USD50.
+In an unfortunate turn of events, Air India cut its free check-in economy baggage allowance to one bag of 23 kg for all Newark to India flights in April 2019 and discontinued its JFK to Mumbai direct services.
+Checking in a second bag with maximum weight of 23 kg, on Air India economy flights to and from Newark, costs USD 50.
 However, the revision of Air India’s free checked baggage allowance for economy does not apply to Air India flights from other US cites.

 In November 2018, the Federation of Indian American Associations (FIA) of Georgia presented a memorandum to Indian government seeking nonstop Air India flights from Atlanta to India for seamless connectivity to Delhi and Mumbai.
 Nonstop flights to India from Atlanta will benefit not only Georgia Indians, but also Indians in the neighboring states including Florida, North Carolina, Alabama, South Carolina and Tennessee.
 In response to the memorandum, General Vijay Kumar Singh, the Minister of State for External Affairs promised to push Air India to connect Atlanta to one or two major Indian cities for the shortest trip between Georgia, USA and India.